-This work applies to all bents and end bents of all bridges throughout the project.
-Pressure wash, clean and epoxy coat top of the all bent and end bent caps under open joints and at the expansion joints of steel girder spans after painting of all girders is concluded.
+This work applies to all bents of all four bridges.
+Pressure wash, clean and epoxy coat top of the all bent and end bent caps after shotcrete repairs are completed.

 Debris removal from the top of bent caps shall be incidental to epoxy coating the top of bent caps.